 This is the option that H and I went with, and have been satisfied with it up to now, and it has only gotten better with the opening of the SDK for developers.

-Roku is another set top streaming box much like the chromecast, but with quite a bit more functionality.
-There are a lot more apps for roku (Currently on version 3), such as TED, VEVO, Disney and ESPN, and you can view the full Roku channel list here.
-Roku boxes have an up-front cost and come loaded with a ton of channels, and the ability to rent or buy movies on demand with services like Amazon Instant, Redbox Instant and more.
+Roku is another set-top streaming box much like the Chromecast, but with quite a bit more functionality.
+There are a lot more apps for Roku (Currently on version 3), such as TED, VEVO, Disney and ESPN, and you can view the full Roku channel list here.
+Roku boxes have an up-front cost and come loaded with a ton of channels, and the ability to rent or buy movies on demand with services like Amazon Instant, Redbox Instant, and more.
 While the Roku box itself is free, not all channels available through Roku are free – some are, and if you want channels that you need to pay for, you can pay for that channel (something that could possibly convince me to get back on cable TV), and some require you to login with your cable TV information.
-In addition to the streaming of TVs and movies, you can play games on a roku as well (and it comes with a remote control).
-My wife and I do not have a roku, and I dont think we will be getting one in the near future.
-If you’re looking for a lower cost option, the Roku 2’s are still for sale and could be a good option at $75.
+In addition to the streaming of TVs and movies, you can play games on a Roku as well (and it comes with a remote control).
+My wife and I do not have a Roku, and I dont think we will be getting one in the near future.
+If you’re looking for a lower-cost cutting cable option, the Roku 2’s are still for sale and could be a good option at $75.
 They have many of the same features as a Roku 3, but are a bit cheaper.
 If you’re interested, you can check out a comparison chart here.

 Cost: $95 on Amazon for a Roku 3, $75 for a Roku 2.